JBroks/booksy-reviews/README.md

 ### Frameworks & Extensions

 - [Materialize](https://materializecss.com/) - responsive CSS framework based on Material Design by Google.
-Materialize was used to create grid layout and to style various features such as cards, acordion, buttons, forms, navbar, and footer.
+Materialize was used to create grid layout and to style various features such as cards, accordion, buttons, forms, navbar, and footer.

 - [Flask](http://flask.palletsprojects.com/en/1.1.x/) - web application framework used to create functions with Python that are injected into html templates.
 Various flask extensions were used to validate login / register form, create routes, paginate reviews, manage login and logout and create toast messages;